nuxeo/nuxeo-drive/docs/configuration.md

 #### `exec-profile`

 Define the execution profile for the application in metrics.
-Can be `private` in dev/qa cases or `public` for production versions.
+Can be `private` for development/QA cases or `public` for production versions.

 - Default value (str): `public`
 - Version added: 5.10